sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/how-to/configure_data_retention.md

 ## Applying data retention policies to a specific repository

 Data retention policies can also be created on a per-repository basis as commit and merge workflows differ wildly from project to project.
-In order to view and edit repository-specific policies, navigate to the code intelligence settings in the target repository's index page.
+In order to view and edit repository-specific policies, navigate to the code graph settings in the target repository's index page.

 <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/code-intelligence/sg-3.33/repository-page.png" class="screenshot" alt="Repository index page">